 Since the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
 This potential divergence may have a significant impact on the future financial condition of the plan.
+Earlier this year we prepared a standalone Risk Assessment report for the Pension Plan dated April 29, 2021 by using membership and financial information as provided in the actuarial valuation as of June 30, 2020.
+That report includes various deterministic projections of future results under different investment return scenarios based on the assumptions adopted in the quadrennial experience study for the June 30, 2020 valuation.

-A copy of the stand-alone risk assessment report associated with the June 30, 2020 valuation, including quantitative analyses recommended by Segal in consultation with the System's staff, will be available in the first quarter of 2021.
-In the interim, we have included a brief discussion of key risks that may affect the System in Section 2, Subsection J.
+We understand that the next stand-alone risk assessment report is not scheduled to be performed until after the next full experience study is conducted, which is scheduled prior to the June 30, 2024 actuarial valuation, unless EBMUDERS decides to have Segal develop a risk assessment report after the next potential interim economic assumptions study.
+In the meantime, we have included a brief discussion of key risks that may affect the System in Section 2, Subsection J.

-9. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2020.
-Due to the COVID-19 pandemic, market conditions have changed significantly during 2020.
+11. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2021.
+Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
 The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
-While it is impossible to determine how the pandemic will continue to affect market conditions prior to next year's valuation, Segal is available to prepare projections of potential outcomes upon request.
+While it is impossible to determine how the pandemic will continue to affect market conditions and other demographic experience of the Plan in future valuations, Segal is available to prepare projections of potential outcomes upon request.